 Are you tired of deep creases across your forehead?
 Do you see a lot of excess tissue in your upper eyelids?
 A brow lift from Houston facial plastic surgeon Dr. Raghu Athré tightens and refreshes your natural appearance.

-The eyebrows help shape the overall look of the face and frame the eyes.
-Since the eyes are one of the most important focal points of the face, aging in the region of the eyes ages the entire face.
+The eyebrows frame the eyes and help shape the overall look of the face.
+Since the eyes are one of the most important focal points of the face, aging in the region of the eyes ages the entire face as well.

 Underneath the skin of the forehead is a tissue layer and a muscle layer.
 The muscle layer, or the frontalis muscle, holds the brows up.
 This muscle is used when we squint or when we exhibit a look of surprise.
 The tissue layer is made up of a matrix of collagen and elastin, which gives the forehead its youthful fullness.

 A well planned and executed brow lift procedure will account for both the tissue and muscle layer.
 The goal is to subtly elevate the brows, smooth the forehead skin, and achieve an appearance that looks naturally more youthful.

 As we grow older, the eyebrows gently start to fall, creating a look of thickness around the upper eyelid.
 Forehead wrinkles and deep wrinkles between the eyebrows can begin to form.
 The skin around the forehead can appear rough with uneven texture and color.
 A simple procedure called a brow lift can be performed to bring the brows near to their youthful, natural position.

 Now, so far we’ve talked about upper one-third facial rejuvenation, including brow lift and blepharoplasty.
 Let’s dive in a little bit more detail into these categories, brow lift.